-If you are experiencing any connection issues between the Printify app and your Shopify, WooCommerce or Etsy store, here you will be able to find steps that will help troubleshoot the issues and/or resolve them.
+If you are experiencing any connection issues between the Printify app and your chosen sales channel, here you will be able to find steps that will help troubleshoot the issues and/or resolve them.

-- First, make sure that you’ve followed our integration guides for your respective store: Shopify/Woo/Etsy.
+- First, make sure that you’ve followed our integration guides for your respective store: Shopify, Etsy, Woo, eBay, Wix, Prestashop.
 Integrations are a tricky thing, so sometimes a single mistake can cause the whole thing to fail.

 If you already have a store that was successfully connected with the Printify app, but suddenly you experience some connection issues, it is possible there could be a deeper technical issue.
 We strongly advise not to disconnect and reconnect your store, since all of your published products will also unsync and it will interrupt automatic order fulfilment.
 The only way to resolve that would be to publish the unsynced products once again, which would create duplicate products.
 And if you're an Etsy store owner, it means that you will have to pay for all Printify product listings again.